rob-b-from-uiuc/E.A.G.L.E.S./README.md

 ---

-## Rob's advice on how / when / when not to complete E.A.G.L.E.S. listening "assignments"
+## On listening to albums as albums
 Look, bud, like I said up there...
 I can't tell you what to do, and none of what I am about to suggest is in any way required to have a great time in our weekly listening discussion meetings.
 But this is largely a session focused on particular albums... albums from the so-called heyday of the "album-oriented rock" format, at that.

 It's just one person's approach, but here's how I *usually try* to approach my *first* listen to *any* album, at least if I know it's from an "album-oriented artist":